 Co-founder and managing director of MEP and its book imprint Prospect Press, Jeremy Taylor worked as a teacher in England, Kenya and Trinidad after completing his MA in English at Cambridge University before becoming a freelance journalist and commentator, contributing to a wide range of media including the BBC and the London Times.
 He edited the Caribbean Chronicle and BWIA Sunjet before co-founding MEP in 1990 with Joanne Mendes.
 Some of his articles and broadcasts were collected in Going to Ground (Prospect Press, 1994), and he wrote a guide to Trinidad and Tobago, Masquerade, for Macmillan (1986, 2nd edition 1991).
-He is the founding editor of Discover Trinidad & Tobago and Caribbean Beat, on which he remains a consulting editor, and currently edits ENERGY Caribbean, the Trinidad and Tobago Business Guide, and select client projects.
+He is the founding editor of Discover Trinidad & Tobago, Caribbean Beat, and ENERGY Caribbean.
 Despite semi-retirement, he continues to enjoy editing work, if only to “keep the brain ticking over”.

 You have to sympathise with the inn-keeper at Bethlehem.
 It was census time after all, and the place was crawling with people from out of town — foreigners, vagrants, southerners and northerners who did not belong in those parts, pestering law-abiding residents for food and a roof, trailing their smelly possessions and squalling infants around the streets with them.
 Half of them couldn’t even speak properly.
 They would cause any decent citizen to think about thieves, pickpockets and disease.
 And the inn was already bursting at the seams, ten people to a room, none of them paying the proper rack rate.